 - Supervisors: Myriam HOUSSAY-HOLZSCHUCH & Renaud LE GOIX.

-2013: Agregation of Geography (Nation-wide competitive exam delivering the highest teaching diploma in France).
-Personal Ranking: 1st.
+2013: Agregation of Geography (Annual competitive exam for the accreditation of university teachers in France).
+Placed 1st nation-wide.

-2012: Master in Geography, Ecole Normale Supérieure de Lyon.
+2012: M.A Geography, Ecole Normale Supérieure de Lyon.
 First class honours.

-- Supervisors: Myriam Houssay-Holzschuch (ENS de Lyon) & Warwick Murray (Victoria University of Wellington)
+- Supervisors: Myriam Houssay-Holzschuch (ENSL) & Warwick Murray (Victoria University of Wellington).

-- Topic: Spatial Justice in Postcolonial Noumea : the Tuband urban project
+- Topic: Spatial Justice in Postcolonial Noumea : the Tuband housing project

 2010-2011 : Postgrade Student in Development Studies, Victoria University of Wellington, New Zealand.

-2009: Master in Geography (first year), Ecole Normale Superieure de Lyon.
+2009: M.A in Geography (first year), Ecole Normale Superieure de Lyon.
 First class honours.

-- Supervisors : Myriam Houssay-Holzschuch (ENS de Lyon) & Jean-Pierre Augustin (University Bordeaux III)
+- Supervisors : Myriam Houssay-Holzschuch (ENSL) & Jean-Pierre Augustin (University Bordeaux III)

 - Topic : Playing together but schooling apart ?
 School rugby and the reshaping of segregation patterns in Cape Town metropolitan area